 No December visit to Amish Country would be complete without a stop at 'Tis the Season - the largest Christmas store in Ohio.

 Cozy up under a beautiful Amish handmade quilt this holiday season.
 This cultural masterpiece will bring warmth and color to your life.

 Hmmmm....edible homemade seasonal chocolates.
 Candy from Amish Country is always appreciated.

 Handcrafted Amish furniture is cherished.
 Their beauty, quality, and craftsmanship have long been admired everywhere.
 The furniture will last a lifetime, as will your fond memories of Ohio's Amish Country.

-The exquisite Amish handcrafted leather at family owned and operated Coblentz Leather is but another sought-after product in Ohio's Amish Country.
+The exquisite Amish handcrafted leather at a family owned and operated leather store is but another sought-after product in Ohio's Amish Country.
 You will enjoy the personable environment as Mike and Karen share their family background with you.
 Browse the family store for many unique leather items.

-Get a personalized tour of the Amish home where Troy's cousins lived.
+Get a personalized tour of the Amish home where Troy (guide) spent much of his time growing up.
 Many family Christmas visits were spent here.
-Hear the stories of short-sheeted beds, crutches used while riding a buggy, and so many more family memories at the Shrock's Heritage Village.
+Hear the stories of short-sheeted beds, crutches used while riding a buggy, and so many more.

 Never occupied by the Amish, but a very unique and interesting visit is the Victorian House.
 Well worth the stop - especially at Christmas time when every room is decorated with themed trees.

 Yet another Amish Country community event is the Christmas Cookie Tour.
 Always held in early December, with proceeds benefiting local charities.
 This tour takes you to Inns all around Holmes County, each with a specialty cookie, and each Inn is uniquely decorated.
 Come and enjoy the ambiance.